Living with the Vertical Sleeve Gastrectomy (VSG)March 9, 2016

 Today I’m close to being back at goal weight.
 VSG has been a life changer for me.
 I have grown in so many ways because of my WLS.
 The journey has not been easy, but it is the journey I needed to take.

-About the AuthorDevon, known as Kairk on OH, has struggled with weight since early childhood.
-In his 30s Devon’s weight skyrocketed and became a serious health issue.
-Since deciding on VSG in 2011 he has lost 108 pounds and has been an active member on the OH VSG board.
-He is passionate about nutrition for the WLS patient and an advocate of working to heal the emotional scars left by obesity.
+ABOUT THE AUTHORDevon, known as Kairk on OH, has struggled with weight since early childhood.
+In his 30s, his weight skyrocketed and was a serious health issue.
+After his VSG in 2011, he's lost 108 lbs. and been an active member on the OH VSG board.
+He is passionate about nutrition for WLS patients and an advocate of working to heal the emotional scars left by obesity.
 It is this work he credits with his successful weight loss after regain.
 Stay in touch with Devon at A Fat Mans Journey.